mendersoftware/mender-docs/05.System-updates-Yocto-Project/04.Image-customization/01.Features/docs.md

   configuration.
 Note that this does not include the default Mender partition layout, use `mender-image` for that.

-* `mender-ubi` - Enables Mender configuration files specifically for UBI images.

-* `mender-systemd` - Enables a Mender build that uses systemd.
-See also the section about [disabling Mender as a system service](../docs.md#disabling-mender-as-a-system-service).

-* `mender-uboot` - Enables integration with the U-Boot bootloader.

-* `mender-growfs-data` - Enable dynamic resizing of the data filesystem through systemd-growfs

 * `mender-partuuid` - Enable usage of UUID as partition identifiers (GRUB only).

     You must set the UUID's for all parts in your environment, e.g